Just as the stages of competition and experience are not the same, neither is the day to day in each one of them.

 The last hour of the afternoon is the one where we share briefing and dinner, to go all to bed with a full stomach and all the clear concepts to face with guarantees the new day.

 In the days of experience not only changes the free time, but also the stage itself.
-For starters, there is a free starting time, in which each participant decides how early and with which group he/she goes.
+The starting time is earlier, at 8am.
 Once on the way, participants are free to stand where they consider it necessary and admire the local architecture, take pictures with their colleagues for many days … or have a beer.

 The food, both the schedule and the place, is free, so that we can live more deeply the experience of el Camino de Santiago, enjoying the local gastronomy and the charms of this legendary route.

 Competition + Experience.
 7 stages: Four days to test and challenge yourself and three to enjoy the bike.
-The whole essence of the GAES Pilgrim Race in seven stages.
+The whole essence of the Pilgrim Race by TressisALAPAR in seven stages.

 Experience.
-3 stages: Go through el Camino de Santiago is an unforgettable experience … multiplied if done within the GAES Pilgrim Race.
+3 stages: Go through el Camino de Santiago is an unforgettable experience … multiplied if done within the Pilgrim Race by TressisALAPAR.
 3 days to see the Camino like you never imagined